Rahulboro/quiz-app/Readme.md

 ]
 ```

-6. **For inspiration, you can check out existing project repositories on my GitHub:**
+6. **For inspiration, you can check out my Other project repositories on my GitHub:**

 - [Weather app](https://github.com/Rahulboro/wether-app): This project is a weather application built by myself.
 It provides weather information to users based on their location input.
 The app utilizes an external API to fetch weather data.
 - [Sign Up](https://github.com/Rahulboro/reactjs-signup-form): This project demonstrates a robust and user-friendly authentication system, leveraging modern web development practices.